agalue/OpenNMS-FHIR/README.md

 ## Verify the solution

-Check if there is data on the RRD files on the OpenNMS container.
+Check if there is data on the RRD files on the OpenNMS container, and no exceptions on `karaf.log` or `telemetryd.log`.

 ## Clean up